-Our loss ratio was 59.9% for the year ended December 31, 2019 compared to 60.2% for the year ended December 31, 2018.
-The slight decrease in the loss ratio for the year ended December 31, 2019 was due to lower current year catastrophe losses in 2019 compared to 2018.
+Our loss ratio was 63.9% for the year ended December 31, 2020 compared to 59.9% for the year ended December 31, 2019.
+The increase in the loss ratio for the year ended December 31, 2020 was primarily due to higher catastrophe losses incurred in 2020 compared to 2019.
+Catastrophe losses incurred during the current accident year in 2020 were largely related to Hurricanes Laura, Sally and Zeta and the California wildfires.

-For each year of 2019 and 2018, the overall favorable development of loss reserves for prior accident years was primarily due to reported losses emerging at lower levels than expected for certain accident years.
-During the year ended December 31, 2019, prior accident years developed favorably by \$9.4 million, of which \$14.6 million was attributable to accident years 2017 and 2018.
-This favorable development was offset in part by adverse development from accident years 2011 through 2015 of \$5.2 million.
-This adverse development largely resulted from management's decision to lengthen the actuarial loss development factors in certain lines to provide for emergence of reported losses over a longer period of time, which added a modest amount of conservatism to the Company's incurred but not reported ("IBNR") reserves.
-On an inception-to-date basis, all accident years have developed favorably, with the exception of the 2011 accident year.
+For each year of 2020 and 2019, the overall favorable development of loss reserves for prior accident years was primarily due to reported losses emerging at lower levels than expected for certain accident years.
+During the year ended December 31, 2020, prior accident years developed favorably by \$13.3 million, of which \$12.3 million was attributable to accident years 2019 and 2018.

-During the year ended December 31, 2018, loss reserves for prior accident years developed favorably by \$7.0 million, which was largely attributable to accident years 2016 and 2017 of \$10.6 million.
-This favorable development was offset in part by adverse development in the accident years 2011 through 2015 of \$3.6 million.
+During the year ended December 31, 2019, loss reserves for prior accident years developed favorably by \$9.4 million, which was largely attributable to accident years 2018 and 2017 of \$14.6 million.
+This favorable development was offset in part by adverse development in the accident years 2011 through 2015 of \$5.2 million, which resulted from higher IBNR reserves to provide for emergence of reported losses over a longer period of time based on observed trends.